 In 1999, the couple decided to begin to offer llama outings as a means of generating supplemental income to support the care and feeding of the animals and as a way to introduce travelers to these ideal trail mates.

-If I've piqued your interest, here's everything you need to know to plan your own llama trek in central Massachusetts:
+If I've piqued your interest, here's everything you need to know to enjoy your own llama trek in New England:

 - Dress appropriately.
 Wear sturdy shoes or hiking boots, and bring along a hat and jacket.